Kenyon College has retained Helbling to conduct an executive search to secure a Director of Facility Operations.

 - Maintain sufficient records, files, documents, and control procedures to ensure appropriate management of work by the maintenance teams.

-- Other duties as assigned by Administration or the CBO.
+- Other duties as assigned by Administration or the VP-FPS.

 - Assist with College campus events as requested by Administration.